 Types of Terminal Blocks

-Terminal blocks are differentiated on the basis of their device types, as well as structures.
+Terminal blocks are differentiated based on their device type, as well as structure.

 - Device Types